 OTHER ACTIVITIES (return to top)

 During my graduate studies I was an active organizer and Joint Council member with UAW4121, the union of academic workers at the University of Washington.
 I am proud to have taken action alongside fellow grad students and workers to win fully-subsidized transit passes, strong protections from harassment, trans-inclusive healthcare measures, improved mental health care, and other crucial gains.
 I was also active in grassroots political organizing, for example volunteering with the Tax Amazon movement, which won hundreds of millions of dollars in funding for affordable housing in Seattle.
-In Pittsburgh I am active in the fight for guaranteed abortion access, including for people coming from out of state.
-I also help organize in support of Starbucks workers who are fighting for a union and a fair contract at over half a dozen stores.
+In Pittsburgh I have been active in organizing for abortion access and also supporting nearby union campaigns, most recently helping organize community support for workers fighting for a union at the KCVG Amazon hub.
 More recreationally, I enjoy hiking, rock climbing, cooking, and parkour.